 Fashion has always been important and now more than ever there is more pressure being put on men to look their best whenever they step out and head to the office or out on the town.
 Many people base first impression judgments based on looks and a fashion mistake can have a powerful and lasting impact.
 So here are seven of the biggest fashion mistakes that our young men are making way too often- avoid them!

-Fashion Mistakes Guys in Their 20’s Make
+Fashion Mistakes Guys Make

 Mistake 1- skinny guys should wear boot cut pants and jeans so their legs look wider.